 The following studies report the benefits of Caffeine for different functions.

 Please note, the dosage of Caffeine in AM Burner is 150mg

 Forskolin is a more recently discussed and tested ingredient, it is suggested it increases cellular levels of an enzyme called cyclic adenosine monophosphate (cAMP).

-Elevated cAMP levels have been shown to be associated with increased rates of fat loss, and can also improve the effects of other fat burning compounds.
+Elevated cAMP levels are associated with increased rates of fat loss, and can also improve the effects of other fat-burning compounds.

 Forskolin is still being researched for its effects on testosterone and fat loss, but initial research results are promising.

-There are several preliminary reports that have examined the effects of forskolin on body composition, mostly in women, with success.
+Several preliminary reports have examined the effects of forskolin on body composition, mostly in women, with success.